 Shop farmer’s markets and roadside stands for organic quality produce.

 If you’re looking to incorporate more organic produce into your family’s menu, shopping farmer’s markets is one of the best ways to keep the cost down.
 Many small farmers don’t want to spend the money to get their farms certified as organic, but they employ organic farming practices.
 Just ask the vendor if their food is pesticide-free.

 And don’t just pass by those roadside produce stands.
 The strawberry huts on the Eastside of Portland have the most delicious and affordable fruit around — all grown in the owner’s backyard.

 You buy a “share” in the farm up-front, usually in the winter or early spring, and receive a portion of the bounty every week throughout the growing season.
 Like buying a portion of beef, this is a large wad of cash to pay out all at once, so it is probably smart to save throughout the year.

 This is a great option for those of you looking to buy organic and don’t want to drive around getting it yourself.

 You can also find local buying clubs/groups that band together to get a discount on produce and other “real” food direct from distributors and farmers.
 Search craigslist or google it.
 If you are apart of a buying group that is currently accepting members, please leave a comment!

 There’s nothing worse than not having the time to deal with the boxes of peaches you just picked and letting them rot.
-Set aside the money for correctly preserving the produce you have (free Ziploc containers or cheap pectin, anyone?).
-Stock up on canning supplies at garage sales, or swipe your parent’s unused stash (not speaking from experience or anything…), wash out used Ziploc bags, and stash them away.
+Set aside the money for correctly preserving the produce you have.
+Stock up on canning supplies at garage sales (check out our canning guide and resources here), or swipe your parent’s unused stash (not speaking from experience or anything), wash out used Ziploc bags, and stash them away.

 This post may contain affiliate links.
 See the disclosure policy for more information.